cert-manager/website/content/en/docs/usage/certificate.md

 referenced.
 Certificates specify which issuer they want to obtain the certificate from by specifying the `certificate.spec.issuerRef` field.

-A basic Certificate resource, for the `example.com` and `www.example.com` DNS names, `spiffe://cluster.local/ns/sandbox/sa/example` URI Subject Alternative Name, that is valid for 90 days and renews 15 days before expiry is below:
+A Certificate resource, for the `example.com` and `www.example.com` DNS names, `spiffe://cluster.local/ns/sandbox/sa/example` URI Subject Alternative Name, that is valid for 90 days and renews 15 days before expiry is below.
+It contains an exhaustive list of all options a `Certificate` resource may have however only a subset of fields are required as labelled.

 ```yaml
 apiVersion: cert-manager.io/v1alpha2